Rachel Treweek: Theology and views

 Treweek believes that God should be considered to be neither male nor female and tries to avoid using gender-specific pronouns when referring to God.
-Explaining this view, "she said she personally prefers to say neither "he" nor "she", but "God".
-"Sometimes I lapse, but I try not to," the bishop told The Observer."
-The Diocese of Gloucester announced that, in January 2017, Treweek would preside at an LGBTI Eucharist with Inclusive Church.
+Explaining this view to The Observer, she said she "personally prefers to say neither 'he' nor 'she', but 'God'.
+'Sometimes I lapse, but I try not to.'"
+On 15 January 2016 Treweek presided at an LGBTI Eucharist with Inclusive Church.

-She supports the celebration and blessing of "faithful monogamous same-sex relationships", but does not support changing the Church of England's doctrine of marriage (i.e. that marriage is the life long union of one man and one woman).
+In January 2023, she stated that she supported the celebration and blessing of "faithful monogamous same-sex relationships", but did not support changing the Church of England's doctrine of marriage as the life-long union of one man and one woman.

+In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

+Following Justin Welby's decision in November 2024 to stand down as Archbishop of Canterbury due to his failing to act after becoming aware of child abuse by John Smyth, who was associated with the Church of England, Treweek said that resignation was the right thing to do, commented that the position was "very, very difficult ... stepping into the structures that do need to change", and said that the affair had shown the "very clunky governance we have within the Church of England ...
+We do not have quick decision making, there are too many different levels, groups, involved.
+We need to be able to move much more swiftly".

 Personal life

 In 2006, she married Guy Treweek; he is a Church of England priest and was priest-in-charge of two ancient City of London parishes at the time of her appointment to the episcopate.